 Once every ten years, America holds the decennial census to count every resident living in the 50 states, District of Columbia, and five U.S. territories.
 It provides critical data used by lawmakers, business owners, teachers, and many others use to provide services, products, and support for you and others in your community.
 Each year, billions of dollars in federal funding go to hospitals, fire departments, schools, and other resources based on the census data.

-Other important dates can be found here
+Important dates can be found here

 Why is the Census important?